-Originating from the Mughlai cuisine, Shahi Paneer is a creamy delicacy prepared by emulsifying tomatoes, onions, ground, cashews and cottage cheese in clarified butter.
-Widely served in North India, this dish dates back the history of the time when Mughals ruled India for 300 years.
-Shahi Paneer is mainly served with traditional Indian flatbread, rice or naan.
+Originating from the Mughlai cuisine, Shahi Paneer is a creamy delicacy prepared by emulsifying tomatoes, onions, ground, cashews, and cottage cheese in clarified butter.
+Widely served in North India, this dish dates back to the history of the time when the Mughals ruled India for 300 years.
+Shahi Paneer is mainly served with traditional Indian flatbread, rice, or naan.

 2. Butter chicken

 Butter Chicken is a mouth-watering chicken, cooked in a creamy sauce.
 The boneless chicken is first broiled in tandoor and tossed in fresh tomatoes, garlic, onion, and Indian spices.

 Butter chicken originated in Delhi, the capital of India back in 1947 at Moti Mahal restaurant.
 The interesting fact is that it was invented by chance.
 The chef happened to mix chicken in tomato gravy that was rich in butter and cream.
 Later in 1974, the recipe of the dish was published as Murgh Makhani.

 At Sula vegetarian Indian restaurant Vancouver, you can savor the original Punjabi taste of Butter Chicken.

 A world-renowned Biryani originates from Indian history.
 It is made of long-grained basmati rice assorted with exotic Indian condiments such as saffron and cardamom, herbs, and vegetables.
 Biryani has multiple veg and non-veg variants, so it is layered with chicken, lamb, fish or simply vegetables.

 Prawn curry is delectable seafood made out of shrimps using a variety of spices, coconut milk, and kokum.
 It has a tangier & spicier taste and is a staple from Goa.
 This dish was introduced to India by Indo-Portuguese.